cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 ```
 The Teamscale plugin generates a special task for every test task you define suffixed with `Impacted` e.g. `unitTestImpacted`.
 This task automatically uploads the available tests to Teamscale and runs only the impacted tests for the last commit.
 Afterwards `TESTWISE_COVERAGE` and `JUNIT` reports are uploaded to Teamscale.
-Setting the `--run-all-tests` allows to run all tests and still generate a TESTWISE_COVERAGE report for all tests.
+Setting the `--run-all-tests` allows to run all tests and still generate a `TESTWISE_COVERAGE` report for all tests.

-Uploading reports can also be triggered independently of the `Impacted` task with `unitTestReportUpload`.
-Adding `-x unitTestReportUpload` lets you disable the automatic upload.
+Uploading reports can also be triggered independently of the `Impacted` task with with the Gradle task `unitTestReportUpload`.
+By starting Gradle with `-x unitTestReportUpload` you can also disable the automatic upload.

 ## Technical details